HAMK-ICT-Project8/arduino-projects/UE4Duino plugin/2-way connection/README.md

 #### ARDUINO IDE
 1. Open UE4Connect.ino in Adruino IDE
 2. Check the port to match your Arduino connection port.
-3. Plugin USB cable and upload the code
+3. Plugin Arduino via USB cable and upload the code

 ### Unreal Engine